And the answer is that it can either make the book or it breaks, in this case, the book Untruth Untruth by Abhishek Verma has mightily impressed me.

-The book centers around one question.
-Is karma an integral part of humanity.
+The book centres around one question.
+Is karma an integral part of humanity?
 And can humans still survive without Karma?

-The book raises many questions and also manages to answers them as you progress further.
+The book raises many questions and also manages to answer them as you progress further.

 Author Abhishek is a good storyteller and one can see this in his narratives.
 It’s smooth like a flowing river connecting layers smoothly into an engaging read.